 - Talktime: 20 hours

-Motorola RAZR i User Reviews
+Motorola RAZR i user reviews

 Average rating from 15 reviews:

 Reviewed by mjr8591 from UK on 23rd Apr 2013

 So I tried the RAZR i and after a couple of weeks I have to say I am absolutely delighted with this handset.

 I haven't really used the camera much yet but the few test snaps I have taken seem perfectly adequate.

 Music player is excellent - sound quality is outstanding, especially with a decent pair of headphones (not the cheap ones provided with the phone).

-All in all I cannot recommend this phone highly enough - well deserving
+All in all I cannot recommend this phone highly enough - well deserving of 5 stars!

 Reviewed by heraldmum37 from UK on 9th Apr 2013